Chaotic and Thermal Aspects in the Highly Excited String S-Matrix: Computation of

 \ndt The range of the above integration depends on the choice of channel.
 The integrals give rise to beta functions.
 The total amplitude therefore is a sum of different weighted beta functions, corresponding to different channels.
 In figure \ref{process} the string configurations for different channels are shown.
-Hence, we write the full amplitude as:
+The full amplitude takes the compact form: